Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 If you find a panel that emits this light (or both of these lights like the Joovv Combo does) then you're on to a winner.

 What if the manufacturer doesn't list the wavelength?

 Don't buy it.
 I cover this in my video above.
 You simply don't know what you're buying.

-Unless—you buy it and get your hands on a spectrometer (used to measure wavelength) and test the output yourself?
-Then if it's emitting junk light or not the wavelength you were hoping for, return it for a refund.
+Unless you buy it and get your hands on a spectrometer (used to measure wavelength) and test the output yourself.
+Then if it's emitting junk light, or if it's not the wavelength you were hoping for, return it for a refund.

-Otherwise, you are taking a gamble—you don't really know what you're buying.
+Otherwise, you would be taking a gamble.
+You wouldn't really know what you were buying.

 Why is it so important?